David Finch (comics): Influences

 Finch was influenced by illustrator Gerald Brom.

 Personal life

 Finch lives in Ontario.
-He has a wife named Meredith, and three sons.
+His wife is named Meredith, and they have three sons.

 Awards

+Finch won a 2008 Eagle Award for Best Cover for his work on World War Hulk 1A.

-Finch won the Joe Shuster Award for Outstanding Artist in 2009.
+He won the Joe Shuster Award for Outstanding Artist in 2009.

 In 2017, Finch and Tom King won an Eisner Award for the Best Short Story "Good Boy" in Batman Annual #1.

+Finch was given a Yellow Kid Award in 2000, presented at Lucca Comics & Games.